 Property Value (default value) Implements isis.persistor datanucleus (datanucleus) o.a.i.core.runtime.installerregistry.installer api.
-PersistenceMechanismInstaller This property is IGNORED completely in 1.9.0+; the datanucleus implementation is always used. isis.services-installer configuration, configuration-and-annotation, FQCN (configuration) services: configuration-and-annotation will
+PersistenceMechanismInstaller This property is IGNORED completely in 1.9.0+; the datanucleus implementation is always used. isis.services-installer configuration, configuration-and-annotation, FQCN (configuration) org.apache.isis.core.runtime.services.
+ServicesInstaller The mechanism to discover and load domain services: configuration-and-annotation will search for @DomainService-annotated classes and also read from isis.services configuration property configuration will only read from the isis.services configuration property.
+Otherwise an alternative implementation of the o.a.i.core.runtime.services.ServicesInstaller internal API can be provided.
+This property is IGNORED if the isis.appManifest configuration property is specified, or if an AppManifest is provided programmatically.
+This property is also IGNORED completely in 1.13.0+; the configuration-and-annotation implementation is always used.

-The values "shiro", "bypass" etc are actually aliases for concrete implementations listed in Apache Isis' installer-registry.properties file (in isis-core-runtime.jar).
-It is - at least in theory - possible to specify a fully qualified class name to replace either of the two security components.
+The values "shiro", "bypass" etc are actually aliases for concrete implementations.
+It is also possible to specify a fully qualified class name to replace either of the two security components, implementing the appropriate interface.

-If the AppManifest is not being used then there are number of other configuration properties that also must be specified: isis.services, isis.services.ServicesInstallerFromAnnotation.packagePrefix and isis.fixtures; these are listed in the sections below.
+If the AppManifest is not being used then there are number of other configuration properties that also must be specified: isis.services, isis.services.ServicesInstallerFromAnnotation.packagePrefix and isis.persistor.datanucleus.RegisterEntities.packagePrefix and isis.fixtures; these are listed in the sections below.